rezamarzban/electromagnetic/wait_formula/README.md

 It calculate normalized radiation resistance (=Real{4π∆Z/η}) of a sample antenna which is related only to ground wave propagation part (see below image for more info), In few lines of codes!

 ![image2](DeltaZ.jpg)

+It is recommended to use `MATLAB` and `Altair FEKO`, `ANSYS Maxwell ` and etc to calculating and simulating electromagnetic problems.